vastness-io/website/index.md

 Place where additional information is stored, for example Slack channel for notifications, deployment targets.
 It can be an SCM server plugin.

 #### Commit Scanner
+Collection of services that process all events coming from SCM.
+Examples would be parsing commits for new programming languages, updating pipeline definitions, notifying SCM about results.
+It's one of the two biggest building blocks, alongside build system.

 #### Data
+Central database storing information about everything related to the code, from the first commit till a system running in production.

 #### Language snippet registry
+Repository od small code snippets with their dependencies and metadata.
+It can store multiple languages of snippets, in our case it's Dockerfile snippets for generating build executors and Pipeline steps for creating job definitions.
+It has built-in topological sorting for resolving dependencies.

 #### Workflow builder
+Generator of workflow pipelines, based on results of commit scanner.
+Talks to snipper registry to translate requirements into sorted output.

 #### Worker builder
+Generator of container-based workers for executing builds.
+Talks to snipper registry to translate requirements into docker images.

 #### Build system
+Set of services and tools managing the entire build system.
+It includes modules like queues, queue managers, resource managers, state memory, secrets manager.

 #### Notifier
+Set of tools for notifying about events and build results.
+It would include things like reporting back to SCM, Slack notifications, emails.

 #### Test flow & Test toolset
+Set of internal and external tools that get triggered by the build system.
+Some of them can be calls to external services.

 #### Deployment flow
+Set of tasks and services responsible for deploying the application.

 #### Registry
+External services that accept build artifacts, so it can be Docker registry, npm registry, jar storage.

 #### Live deployment
+Running deployed application, that feeds data related to pushed code back to database.

 #### Dashboards, alerts, reports
+All services responsible for alerting and monitoring of all actions around the code.

 #### Machine learning & Pattern predictor
+Services that would use the stored data for many actions.
+Some possibilities: looking for trends in commit quality (e.x. notify developer if his quality is getting lower), starting idle workers when more commits are expected.

 ## First stages